 Living on the Canary Islands and being Belgian, kind of implies travelling, because once in a while you want to go and see your family, or just get off the island.
 At the same time, the Canary Islands are a popular European destination because of its year round warmer climate.
 They call Tenerife the island of Eternal Spring for some reason!
-So I thought I’d write about travelling to and within the Canary Islands in a (more) sustainable way.
+So I thought I’d write about sustainable travel to the Canary Islands.

 Sustainability consists of three important pillars, environmental, economic and social:

 - The environmental pillar – would be minimising your carbon footprint, from air travel but also water usage, packaging and (plastic) waste.

 - The economic pillar – can be applied when spending your money in such a way it contributes to the local economy.

 - The social pillar – is all about your impact on local people and communities, whether it’s helping out charities, NGO’s or just spending your money at businesses owned and run by people living on the Canary Islands.